The Configuration > Monitoring Collectors

 purge_queue cluster-health-queue

-command - If the queue is not purging, then stop the
+- If the queue is not purging, then stop the

 opsview-scheduler